-Do you remember the phenomenally successful campaing, the ALS Ice Bucket Challenge from two years ago?
-The viral, crowdsourced fundraising campaign – which, according to the national chapter of the ALS Association, raised an astonishing $115 million during a six week period – is a newsmaker once again.
+Do you remember the phenomenally successful campaign, the ALS Ice Bucket Challenge from four years ago?
+The viral, crowd sourced fundraising campaign – which, according to the national chapter of the ALS Association, raised an astonishing $115 million during a six week period – is a newsmaker once again.

 When more than 17 million ALS Ice Challenge Bucket videos flooded Facebook the summer of 2014 participants were not only having fun.
 They – along with the 440 million people who viewed the videos 10 billion times – knew participating would make a difference in the important work of the ALS Association (the only national non profit fighting Lou Gehrig’s Disease on every front).
 How wonderful such positive outcomes came so fast!

-This August, the ALS Association is building on the success of the Ice Bucket Challenge, seeking to raise awareness and funds to finish what the ALS Ice Bucket Challenge started in 2014: an end to ALS.
-The new campaign, called Every Drop Adds Up, pays homage to the Ice Bucket Challenge, visually emphasizes the now iconic “bucket,” and builds on the idea that when people come together they can make big, impossible things happen.
+The ALS Association had built on the success of the Ice Bucket Challenge, seeking to raise awareness and funds to finish what the ALS Ice Bucket Challenge started in 2014: an end to ALS.
+The campaign, called Every Drop Adds Up, pays homage to the Ice Bucket Challenge, visually emphasizes the now iconic “bucket,” and builds on the idea that when people come together they can make big, impossible things happen.

 It’s a great example of building on fundraising successes and keeping the momentum around and commitment to a cause moving forward!
 What lessons can your organization learn?
-Can you think of another succesful crowdsourced fundraising campaign to share with our readers?
+Can you think of another successful crowd sourced fundraising campaign to share with our readers?